integrationagent/depositfix-site/content/about.md

         <img src="/img/headshot-title.png">
     </div>
     <div class="col-md-8">
-       DepositFix was founded in beautiful Chicago, IL by Denis Lunev to help businesses to e-commerce and marketing using HubSpot.
+       DepositFix was founded in beautiful Chicago, IL by Denis Lunev to help businesses connect e-commerce and marketing using HubSpot.
        <br><br>
        Denis is an e-commerce consultant with more than 10 years of experience in software development for variety of companies, including fast growing startups as well as large enterprise corporations.
     </div>